tucher/JsonFusion/README.md

-# JsonFusion, yet another C++ JSON library

-disclaimer: under heavy development
+# JsonFusion

 Parse JSON directly into your structs with validation and no glue code.

-#### Strongly typed, macro-free, codegen-free, with no allocations inside the library, zero-recursion on fixed-size containers, single-pass,
-high-performance JSON parser/serializer with declarative models and validation
+#### Type-driven JSON parser/serializer with declarative validation: define your types, compiler optimizes for your target—fast on servers, compact on MCUs.
+Zero boilerplate, zero tuning, same code everywhere.

 Your C++ types are the schema.
 JsonFusion generates a specialized parser for them at compile time.